-The six-week program is a capstone project for Hult students where they work in teams with real companies, organizations, and business mentors from the real-world.
-Each Hult partner company receives five teams of five international business students who then compete to outwit each other in providing intelligence, insights, and action planning to move the company to the forefront of the industry.
+The six-week program is a capstone project for Hult students where they work in teams with real companies, organizations, and business mentors from the real world.
+Each Hult partner company receives five teams of five international business students who then compete to outwit each other in providing intelligence, insights, and action plans to move the company to the forefront of the industry.

 STRATEGICALLY LOCATED CAMPUSES IN GLOBAL ECONOMIC HUBS